 - Corporations should build inclusive supply chains that provide smallholder farmers with demand for their agricultural outputs, strengthen their capacity and give them confidence that their investments in innovations will result in sustained wealth increase.
 By providing investment, expertise, networks and market access, corporations can help pioneer firms build and scale their Repeatable Models, and by extension, reach a large and growing base of smallholder farmers faster and more effectively.

-agencies should carefully balance what they do to support individual pioneer firms who can create demonstration effect vs. what they do to facilitate the better functioning of the wider market systems around the firm.
+- Foundations and development agencies should carefully balance what they do to support individual pioneer firms who can create demonstration effect vs. what they do to facilitate the better functioning of the wider market systems around the firm.
 At the same time, foundations and development agencies can be more deeply engaged in and supportive of the need to address the strategic issues facing pioneer firms: defining their core market and distinctive capabilities, assessing the robustness of their Repeatable Models and determining when they are ready to expand to product and market adjacencies.

 - Impact investors should continue to provide the patient capital that ignites entrepreneurship as well as the later-stage investment capital to spur growth and profitability.
 They must also enhance their post-investment support, particularly by facilitating access to talent and expertise as firms grow.